Park Rules

 Little Island is committed to fostering a welcoming and inclusive public park, a place for experiences that ignite imagination, foster spontaneity and play, and support camaraderie and connection.

-To deliver on this experience we rely on our dedicated and passionate staff members and the support of our park visitors for whom this is in service to – as such, Little Island has zero tolerance for violence, threats of violence, or violent language, sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory language and/or personal insults.
+To deliver on this experience, the park relies on dedicated and passionate staff members and the support of park visitors for whom this is in service to – as such, Little Island has zero tolerance for violence, threats of violence, or violent language, sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory language and/or personal insults.
 Further, Little Island has zero tolerance for deliberate intimidation, stalking or following of any visitors and staff members.
 Anyone observed engaging in this behavior will be immediately removed from the park.

 Thanks for your understanding and support in keeping Little Island a welcoming space for all visitors.